csdhackathon/LIforMarketingDemo/README.md

 ### Prerequisite:

-Enter API_KEY and SECRET in the placeholder in build.gradle and build the app to make it run Locate API.
+- Enter API_KEY and SECRET in the placeholder in AndroidManifest.xml and build the app to make it run Locate API.
+- The contact card of a person should be present in the phone directory.
+- Import contacts from device storage to the Application.